top of page

 Unfortunately, as our society stands, there are too many communities and environments that do not have the resources or opportunity to enable this type of learning.
 School does.
 School is filled with (or, should be) ethical and moral professionals.

 Children are innocent and vulnerable.
-It is the duty of teachers (before any exam) to nurture students with learning that helps them unlearn systemic stereotypes and judgement that in no way serve society – except white supremacist rhetoric.
+They are also curious, honest and inquisitive.
+It is the duty of teachers to nurture students with learning that helps them unlearn systemic stereotypes and biases, which create division and fuel hatred in society.

 CREATE A SAFE SPACE TO EMBRACE CHANGE